QuentinRa/blog.quentinra.dev/programming/web/android/views/index.md

 </div><div>

-Assume that we have a XML with file with
+Assume that we have an XML file with

 ```xml
 <SomeViewHere